flutter/website/src/docs/release/breaking-changes/template.md

     https://github.com/dart-lang/site-shared/blob/master/doc/writing-for-dart-and-flutter-websites.md#semantic-line-breaks
   * DON'T SUBMIT a PR weeks and weeks in advance.
-    Doing this causes it to get stanky in the website and usually develops conflicts in the index file.
+    Doing this causes it to get stanky in the website repo and usually develops conflicts in the index file.
     Ideally, submit a PR once you have confirmed info on the version number where the breaking change landed.